Govt Taking Steps To Redress Overseas Pakistanis Complaints Timely - UrduPoint

 Govt Taking Steps To Redress Overseas Pakistanis Complaints Timely

-An official source told APP here on Friday, he said that Overseas Pakistanis are a valuable asset of the country as they are making great contribution through their receipts, which are playing vital role to strengthen national economy.
+An official source told APP here on Sunday, he said Overseas Pakistanis were a valuable asset of the country as they are making great contribution through their receipts, which are playing vital role to strengthen national economy.

-He said that most of the complaints have been resolved within the stipulated time adding that he said there are approximately 9 million Overseas Pakistanis living across the globe.
+He said the most of the complaints had been resolved within the stipulated time, adding that he said there were approximately nine million Overseas Pakistanis living across the globe.

-The issues/problems of overseas Pakistanis working abroad vary from country to country.
+The issues of overseas Pakistanis working abroad vary from country to country.

 However, the expatriates living in Gulf countries were facing more problems related to their employment as compared to the other countries.